Adur Homes' Leasehold Team

 To allow the Council access to your flat for example to trace a fault or effect a repair, usually upon reasonable notice, but immediately in an emergency situation.

-The landlord is responsible for managing and maintaining the structure of the building, the exterior and common areas (entrance halls and staircases, etc.), and for collecting the contributions towards the costs from leaseholders.
+The landlord is responsible for managing and maintaining the structure of the building, the exterior and common areas (entrance halls and staircases, etc), and for collecting the contributions towards the costs from leaseholders.

 The landlord is also responsible for the insurance of the building and common parts, and has the right to recover a contribution towards the premium through a service charge.

 The landlord must provide its name and address within the UK which must be stated on every demand for service charges.
-Leaseholders can demand summaries of service charges, details of the insurance cover and have the right to inspect account and other documents.

 Consultation on major works